-The rate of return on investments for the year ended June 30, 2019 was 6.1%, a decrease of 2.4% compared to the fiscal year 2018 rate of return of 8.5%.
-The decline in investment return is attributable to equity and real estate portfolios that performed lower than fiscal year 2018.
-Despite the decline in returns, domestic equity outperformed its benchmark.
-The annualized rate of return for the last three, five and ten year periods ended June 30, 2019 were 8.9%, 6.9% and 9.6% respectively.
-The Plan's long-term actuarial investment return assumption was reduced to 7.0% for fiscal year 2019 in line with the City's Ordinance 16-488.
+The rate of return on investments for the year ended June 30, 2020 was 1.3%, a decrease of 4.8% compared to the fiscal year 2019 rate of return of 6.1%.
+The decline in investment return is attributable to all asset classes that performed lower than fiscal year 2019.
+Despite the decline in returns, international equity, defensive equity and alternative asset classes outperformed their respective benchmarks.
+The annualized rate of return for the last three, five and ten year periods ended June 30, 2020 were 5.4%, 6.2% and 8.5%, respectively.
+The Plan's long-term actuarial investment return assumption was reduced to 7.0% beginning fiscal year 2019 in line with the City's Ordinance 16-488.

 The Investment Section beginning on page 45 gives detailed information on the Plan's Investment Policies.
-See page 52 of this report for charts showing the asset allocation targets established by the Board of Trustees and the actual asset allocation of System assets at June 30, 2019.
+See page 52 of this report for charts showing the asset allocation targets established by the Board of Trustees and the actual asset allocation of System assets at June 30, 2020.